Murdock135/second_brain/300_disciplines/320_mastery_over_math_and_ai/milestones.md

 - [ ] #milestone Read 'Modern Operating systems' By Andrew Tanenbaum
 - [ ] #milestone Read the big paper: The Rise and Potential of Large Language Model Based Agents: A Survey
 - [ ] #milestone Combination of evidence in Dempster shafer theory
+- [ ] #milestone Read and understand the Neovim codebase